 Our students are always keen to learn more about the world around them.
-We actively welcome business speakers to visit our academies to share their industry knowledge and explain why young people might want to look at particular industries for future employment.
+We actively welcome business speakers to visit our academies to share their industry knowledge and explain why young people might want to look at particular sectors for future employment.

 Careers and employability events

 The Trust regularly arranges career events in which local employers and further-education providers can elaborate upon career-path options available to our young people.

 Work experience placements

-Meaningful work experience, we believe, is an invaluable part of our older student’s journey.
-A test drive of what it is like to be in the workplace as a practical exercise develops effective skills for future employment.
+Meaningful work experience, we believe, is an invaluable part of our older students’ journey.
+It offers a test drive of what it is like to be in the workplace as a practical exercise and develops effective skills for future employment.
 Employers are offered the opportunity to better understand young people in the workplace and potentially meet their future workforce.
 Placements can last one week, two weeks or one or more days per week, dependent upon the student or academy concerned.

 Competitions, awards and sponsorship

 We invite businesses to collaborate with the Trust in running work- and learning-based competitions and awards.
 Sponsorship is a well-respected method of business promotion.

-Experienced businessmen and women are increasingly discovering how rewarding it is to be a Governor at academies within the Trust, making real decisions to shape the future.
+Experienced businessmen and women are increasingly discovering how rewarding it is to be a governor at academies within the Trust, making real decisions that shape our young people’s future.

 If your business is interested in working with Leigh Academies Trust, please visit the contact us page to send us an enquiry.